INGInious/containers/grading/sml/README.md

 A container image containing SML/NJ.

+SML is installed in /usr/local/sml with the executable at `/usr/local/sml/bin/sml` and symlinked to `/usr/local/bin/sml` so it will be in the path.

 Contributed by [David H. Brown](mailto:david_h_brown@uri.edu).

 There doesn't seem to be a yum package for sml, so I installed it the "hard way," first yum-installing gcc and